‘Honor Killing’ Dad Molested Girls Years Before Allegedly Shooting Them, Mom Testifies

 Amina and Sarah would eventually return to the Dallas area on New Year’s Eve, after Owens said that Said and his brother repeatedly called begging her to return.
 She said that Said left messages that he had changed and that he would leave the house if they didn’t want him there.

 The mother added that part of her decision to bring the girls back to Dallas was so Amina could finish high school and not jeopardize her college scholarship.
-Prosecutors allege that Said eventually lured his daughters into his taxi, where Amina was sitting on the front-seat passenger seat and Sarah was in the back.
+Prosecutors allege that Said eventually lured his daughters into his taxi, where Amina was sitting in the front passenger seat and Sarah was in the back.

 Owens was told “to stay home” as her husband drove around her daughters to talk.
 Authorities believe that the daughters were shot before 7:30 p.m. near the Omni Hotel.
 Around the time, Sarah Said called 911 twice, stressing she was “dying” after her father shot her.